Installation process

 Configuring which models are used by PhariaAssistant

 Model configuration is done through environment variables in your Helm values.
-Example configuration for the summarization, QA and generation models:
+You can configure the summarization and generation models in the pharia-assistant-api chart:

 pharia-assistant-api: